 - Catfish Corydoras.
-Peaceful and unhurried corydoras catfish can boast full compatibility with many types of fish.
+Calm and unhurried corydoras catfish can boast full compatibility with many types of fish.
 Corydoras live in the lower layers of water – in the upper and middle – so contact with neighbors is minimized.

 - Minor.
 Minor is a mobile and bright fish.
 They are well suited for keeping with gouramis due to their size, similar habitat conditions, and the ability to add color diversity to the overall aquarium.
 Minor has a peaceful character.

 - Scalare.
-Large and graceful scalars are perfectly combined with gouramis.
+Massive and graceful scalars are perfectly combined with gouramis.
 Fish have a similar temperament and will look great together.
 The main thing is not to forget that large fish will need the appropriate volume of the aquarium.

 - Ancistrus.
-Ancistrus catfishes are not a threat to gourami, so you can safely put them together in a common aquarium.
+Ancistrus catfishes are not a threat to gourami, so you can safely put them together in a typical aquarium.
 Catfish will help keep the aquarium clean by eating algae growths on the glass.

 - Catfish Plecostomus.
 Catfish feed more often on plant food.
 Plecostomus will not harm their neighbors.
 Water parameters are similar; soft water is preferred and perfectly compatible with gourami.